Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Empirical Evaluation

-Finally, we apply \method to high-quality human ratings of machine explanations collected through a large-scale annotation campaign, using the crowd-sourcing platform Prolific (\url{https://www.prolific.com}) for recruitment.\footnote{The campaign has received approval from the Research Ethics Committee of the University of Trento (Protocol No. 2025-006ESA).}
+Finally, we investigate whether \method can effectively mimic actual human judgments of explanation quality.
+While the previous research questions evaluated the combination of machine-side labels and simulated users, this experiment isolates the human dimension and aims to verify whether \method outperforms its competitors when using real user feedback.
+To this end, we collected high-quality human ratings of machine explanations through a large-scale annotation campaign, recruiting users with the crowd-sourcing platform Prolific (\url{https://www.prolific.com}).\footnote{The campaign was approved by our Research Ethics committee and Privacy office.} Our study yielded annotated explanations for $1050$ predictions, with each explanation being annotated by five different labelers.

-Our task was to explain the prediction of an expected goals (xG) model, which values the quality of a scoring opportunity in soccer as the probability that a shot results in a goal~\cite{xGmodel1,xGmodel2}.
+Our task was to explain the prediction of an expected goals (xG) model, which values the quality of a scoring opportunity in soccer as the probability that a shot results in a goal~\cite{xGmodel1}.
 Our choice stems from three considerations.
 First, Prolific enabled us to recruit subjects that possess the necessary domain expertise to perform the task, cf. \cref{app:human-annotation-process} for our vetting criteria.
 Second, all instances can be easily visualized, as shown in \cref{fig:snapshot}.
-Third, this is a real-world task with xG values being shown on TV and used in player recruitment.\footnote{The model used in our experiments is not as complex as deployed models.} We collected annotations for $1050$ explanations from five annotators each, for a total of $5250$ annotations.
+Third, this is a real-world task with xG values being shown on TV and used in player recruitment~\cite{graham2024win}.\footnote{The model used in our experiments is not as complex as deployed models.}